sunnymishra/blog/_posts/2020-03-30-pitfalls-for-new-developers.markdown

 Reflecting at past few years of my own coding experience, I have been lucky to get few bugs in my code.
 I always thought I was lucky as I didn't do anything special in my code.
 But recently I scoured through the internet and found a couple of programming best practices.
 I realized unknowingly I had been following these practices all along.

-So here's the list.
-Also I have tried to reword some points so they sound funny and make it a less boring list to consume:
+Before you go any further, I reckon you may be interested in a Step-by-step guide of preparing for Product based company interview.
+Here is the [link for that](/how-to-study-for-software-engineering-interview) Guide for you.
+Alright, here's the list of pitfalls for new developers and they are reworded to sound funny and be less boring for you:

 &bull; Between Code-Optimization & Code-Readability, choose Code Readability.
 Always.